Asana/bazels3cache/README.md

             }
         }

-    To override this, uses dashes:
+    To override this, use dashes:

         bazels3cache --cache.maxEntrySizeBytes=<NUMBER>

-*   You can also specify your own configuration file with `--config`:

-        bazels3cache --config=myconfig.json

-    Your config file only needs to include the values you want to override.